spassvogel/gilles-game/docs/thoughts.md

 [ ] we could have objectives as a type of achievement / tutorial kinda thing. players would learn about the game
     and get rewarded when they complete an objective

 23/06/2019 POPUPS CAN FLIP
 [ ] popups should try to position themselves and if there is no space, flip

+24/06/2019 BUTTON COMPONENTS
+[ ] buttons should get their own react component.
+[ ] first identify the different button types